Maple-Gingerbread Layer Cake with Salted Maple Caramel Sauce

 Assembling the Cake Batter

-I have to admit that I changed a few things from the original recipe.
+I admit that I changed a few things from the original recipe.
 As we're maple people, I used maple syrup instead of molasses and cut the water back from 3/4 cup to 2/3.
-When choosing the syrup, I had Amber Rich Taste on hand, but a darker more robust syrup would work well too.
+When choosing the syrup, I had Amber Rich Taste on hand, but a darker, more robust syrup would work well too.
 To finish, I mixed the wet and dry ingredients, alternating between the two until they were fully incorporated.
-Divide the mixture between your two cake pans and then bake for 30-32 minutes until your cake tester is clean.
+Divide the mixture between your two cake pans and bake for 30-32 minutes until your cake tester is clean.

 Crème Fraiche Frosting

-Can anything get any better than crème fraiche, heavy whipping cream, maple sugar, and powdered sugar all combined for a simply delicious frosting?
+Can anything get better than crème fraiche, heavy whipping cream, maple sugar, and powdered sugar combined for a delicious frosting?
 Super easy to throw together once you gather your ingredients.
 I don't normally have crème fraiche on hand, so this did require a trip to the grocery store.
 Fortunately, Vermont Creamery produces this item and I'm glad to be able to get another local product.

 Salty Maple Caramel Sauce